Where to eat in New York

 In New York eat with a view

 It is a special pleasure in New York if you can enjoy a great view during the meal.
 There are a number of restaurants where this is possible.
 One we present here:

 The River Café

 Probably one of the best known restaurants with a great view of New York is the River Café (Brooklyn, Brooklyn) in Brooklyn.
 The restaurant is located below the Brooklyn Bridge.
 Its guests look out over the bridge and skyline of New York all the way to the Statue of Liberty while they eat.
 The fact that The River Café is the proud owner of a Michelin star makes dining at this restaurant a special treat.
 Reservation is recommended: Tel.
 718-522-5200

 Lunch in Manhattan - it has to be quick

 Since steakhouses and fine-dining restaurants aren't among the cheapest ways to eat out in New York, New Yorkers offers other options instead.
 Fast food, street food and bakery specialties, which can also be eaten while walking, proved to be particularly suitable for everyday use.
 A true New Yorker is in a hurry.
 As a visitor you will surely notice how hectic life in the Big Apple is.

 Lunch is often “on the go” for a New Yorker.
 It has to be quick.
 The best way to do this is to grab a hot dog, sandwich, wrap, bagel, muffin, Cookie or buy a cupcake to go.
 For eating, there are parks or other public places where you can eat your picnic lunch during a short break.
-Once you get used to the rhythm of life in New York, your picnic will probably taste better in High Line Park, on the Hudson River promenade or on a park bench in Battery Park or Central Park than in one of the shops where you buy it Our tip: buy a packed lunch on your tour of Manhattan and take it with you for a break on the way.
+Once you get used to the rhythm of life in New York, your picnic will taste better in the High Line Park, on the Hudson River boardwalk, or on a park bench in Battery Park or Central Park than in one of the shops where you buy it.
+Our tip: buy a packed lunch on your tour of Manhattan and take it with you for a break on the way.